galaxyproject/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.md

 > ```
 {: .hands_on}

-This uses the macro token for @TOOL_VERSION@ for the bioconda package version to retrieve the version number for bellerophon, while samtools' version is set manually.
+This uses the macro token for @TOOL_VERSION@ for the Bioconda package version to retrieve the version number for bellerophon, while samtools' version is set manually.

 > ### {% icon question %} Question
 >